nivlab/RiskData/ReadMe.md

 ## Hello!
 The data in this repository accompanies our paper [*On the convergent validity of risk sensitivity measures*](https://google.com/).
-A detailed dataset description is provided below.
+A brief dataset description is provided below.
+The detailed data acquisition protocol is available in the [paper](http://google.com).

 Datasets
 --------